Sirraide/clopts/README.md

 multiple<option<"--int", "A number", int64_t>>
 ```
 Calling `get<>()` on a `multiple<option<>>` or `multiple<positional<>>` returns a pointer to a (possibly empty) `std::vector` of the option result type instead (e.g in the case of the `--int` option above, it will return a `std::vector<int64_t>*`).
 It never returns `nullptr`.
 However,
-`get_or<>()` will still the default value if only if the option wasn’t found.
+`get_or<>()` will still the return default value if the option wasn’t found.

 #### **Properties**
-* If the wrapped option is required, then it is required to be present at least once.
+* If the wrapped option is marked as required, then it is required to be present at least once.
 * `multiple<>` should only ever be used with `flag`s and `option`s.
 * `multiple<func>` is currently invalid, as `func` options can already occur multiple times.
 * There can only be at most one `multiple<positional<>>` option.